How to meet guys

 Whatever social media platforms you’re focused on, look for a way to connect with people who are interested in the same sort of stuff that you’re into.

 One of the most effective ways to do this is through Facebook Groups.

 There’s a multitude of Facebook Groups – it can be a bit overwhelming.

-One of our favourites is UK Gay Lads – it’s a group that has over 9K members.
+We’ve got a group for Gaydar Guys – it’s a group that has over 6K members.
 The chat in this group is focused around Fun, News, Gossip, Events, and Dating.
 It’s a moderated group, so that helps to keep conversations on tracks and avoid trolling or scammers.

 Use the technology of your phone

 Dating apps and hook-up apps are a great starting point.

 Dating apps such as Gaydar are a great way to connect with guys in your area, start conversations, exchange photos, and see where things take you.